Commit your actions to the Lord, and your plans will succeed.

 As a sports mom, I may be able to be a spectator.
 But in life, I must be a participant.
 God designed us all to have an active role in His Plan.
 As a member of the body of Christ, we each have a divine assignment to complete.
 Unlike competitive sports, He wants to use all of us, all the time.
 And the Good News is He has already promised us we will be victorious through Christ!
 In God's winning strategy, we have everything we need in Jesus!
 We must follow Him and let the Holy Spirit lead us, requiring us to trust Him.
 To trust Him, we must know Him through His Word.
 Then we can rest in His promises and be prepared to execute no matter what comes our way.
 We really have no reason not to let Him use us.

 We are stepping into the fourth quarter of 2021!
 Are you committed to completing what God has asked you to accomplish this year?
 Or, have you written off what He has called you to do until next year?

 If the enemy's ploy to kill, steal and destroy your progress in your divine assignment these first nine months has stifled you, now is the time to renounce him and birth what God has put in you!
 Posture yourself to give all you have to the Lord and operate in His strength to overcome!
 If you’ve been battling and are close to accomplishing what God has put in your heart, believe you can do it with Jesus and keep executing!
 And if the year has been going well, finish strong!
 Do not get complacent!

 I am making the commitment today to prayerfully plan out and begin executing all God wants to do through me in the fourth quarter of 2021!
 I want to be laser-focused and complete all He has for me in this season!
 Will you join me?
 Please let me know in the comments!

-For additional inspiration to finish this year strong, pre-order ‘Centered in Christ: Steadfast & Immovable Devotional Volume 1’ by clicking here.
+For additional inspiration, get your copy of ‘Centered in Christ: Steadfast & Immovable Devotional Volume 1’ by clicking here.